Discover la Patagonie : Musics and Scenes (Dance / Theater)

 Popular music

-If in Argentina as in Chile there have been great waves of songs, it is the Chilean Patagonia that has carried one of the biggest stars of the genre: Patricio Manns.
-Singer, musician, poet and novelist born in the Bío Bío region (north of Araucania), Manns is now a beloved figure throughout Latin America.
-A journalist in the 1960s, he lived in the Chilean capital before fleeing the Pinochet coup.
-He would not return until the 1990s after 20 years of exile.
-Modern and revolutionary, the singer is often considered as the immediate heir of Violeta Parra - the great singer of the country.
-He is one of the founders of the "Nueva Cancion Chilena", a social music movement that developed in the 1960s and carried with it the demands of its time (Argentina had a similar movement called "Nuevo Cancionero" at the same time).
-Patricio Manns has written novels, essays, poems and plays, for which he has received several awards in France.
-His novel " Cavalier seul" evokes the eventful life of the gold digger Julius Popper, who established a real authoritarian regime in Tierra del Fuego.
-An interesting read, all the more so when it accompanies a stay on the spot.
+While both Argentina and Chile have produced great waves of songs, it's Chilean Patagonia that has produced one of the genre's greatest stars: Patricio Manns.
+Singer, musician, poet and novelist born in the Bío Bío region (north of Araucania), Manns is today a beloved figure throughout Latin America.
+A journalist in the 1960s, he lived in the Chilean capital before fleeing following Pinochet's coup d'état.
+He would not return until the 1990s, after 20 years in exile.
+Modern and revolutionary, the singer is often considered the immediate heir to Violeta Parra - the country's great (committed) singer.
+He was one of the founders of the "Nueva Cancion Chilena", a social music movement that developed in the 1960s and carried with it the demands of its time (Argentina had a similar movement called "Nuevo Cancionero" at the same time).
+Patricio Manns has written novels, essays, poetry and plays, for which he has won several awards in France.
+His novel Cavalier seul evokes the turbulent life of gold prospector Julius Popper, who established a veritable authoritarian regime in Tierra del Fuego.
+An interesting read, all the more so when read in conjunction with a visit to the region.

-In Patagonia, two places indicated to hear local folk music are En El Clavo in Valdivia (an original and festive address in town) and on the Argentine side, Naupa, in Ushuaia, where you can also hear a lot of tango.
+In Patagonia, two good places to hear local folk and/or chanson à texte are En El Clavo in Valdivia (an original and festive address in town) and, on the Argentine side, Naupa, in Ushuaia, where you can also hear quite a bit of tango.

 La Cumbia

-Even if it is not at all a Patagonian tradition, cumbia is nevertheless one of the most popular music in Argentina and Chile.
-Whether it is served plain or mixed with reggaeton, techno or rock, it can be heard in taxis, shops, street corners or at any party.
-Of Colombian origin, cumbia was born from the fusion between black (for the rhythm) and Indian (for the melody) cultures and has a rhythmic signature, all in counter-time, recognizable among a thousand.
+Although not a Patagonian tradition at all, cumbia is nevertheless one of the most popular forms of music in Argentina and Chile.
+Whether served on its own or mixed with reggaeton, techno or rock, it can be heard in cabs, stores, street corners or at any party.
+Originally from Colombia, cumbia was born from the fusion of black (for the rhythm) and Indian (for the melody) cultures, and has a rhythmic signature, all off-beat, that is instantly recognizable.

 Organize your trip with our partners en Patagonie